iter8-tools/docs/docs/tutorials/integrations/kserve/abn-grpc.md

 ```

 ??? note "About the candidate"
-    In this tutorial, the model source (field `storageUri`) is the same as for the primary version of the model.
+    In this tutorial, the model source (field `storageUri`) for the candidate version is the same as for the primary version of the model.
 In a real example, this would be different.
 The version label (`app.kubernetes.io/version`) can be used to distinguish between versions.

-Until the candidate version is ready, calls to `Lookup()` will return only the version number `0`; the primary version of the model.
+Until the candidate version is ready, calls to `Lookup()` will return only the version index number `0`; that is, the first, or primary, version of the model.
 Once the candidate version is ready, `Lookup()` will return both `0` and `1`, the indices of both versions, so that requests can be distributed across both versions.

 ## Compare versions using Grafana